-In Canada, there are three different forms of PrEP; Truvada PrEP, a generic PrEP, and Descovy PrEP.
+In Canada, there are three different forms of PrEP as medicine; Truvada PrEP, a generic PrEP, and Descovy PrEP.
 The existence of multiple pills that all eliminate the risk of contracting HIV (by 99%) can make the decision harder for users.
 So what is the difference between these three offerings?

 Truvada is simply a brand name for Gilead Health.
 Truvada contains two anti-HIV drugs; tenofovir disoproxil fumarate (TDF) and emtricitabine (FTC).
-It is a small pill taken daily.
-Daily use has shown a 99% effectiveness in eliminating the risk of contracting HIV.
+It is a small pill taken daily (or as PrEP on demand).
+Daily use has shown a 99% effectiveness for PrEP in eliminating the risk of contracting HIV.

 While the frequency in which side effects occur is very low in users, the TDF ingredient in Truvada can affect bone and kidney health.
 As a result, individuals who have pre-existing bone and kidney health conditions are not recommended to use Truvada.